January 18, 2023

 Sobriety works the same way.
 Without the essential tools of recovery, you might be able to cobble together some clean time… but man, it’s hard.
 We knock on doors that aren’t ours to open.
 We butt heads with the world.
 We fight ourselves.

 Make it easier on yourself.
 Pick up the tools and get to work.
-These are the time-tested tools of recovery that help keep us sober and happy.
+These are the time-tested tools to stay sober and happy.

 1. The Big Book